Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference

 \begin{remark} The expression for $\lambda$ differs for different sequences of switching rates but by the definition of $H(\omega)$, the denominator in \eqref{eq:limiting_drift} is always positive.
 And so the limiting flow drifts in the direction of decreasing $\mathbb{E}_{Y\sim P} [-\log f(x; Y)]$ i.e. decreasing KL-divergence between $P$ and the model $\{F_x, x \in \mathbb{R}^d\}$.
 When Assumption \ref{assum:unique_minimizer} is satisfied, this would imply that the limiting flow drifts towards $x_0$.
 This is expected behaviour as the posterior mass concentrates around $x_0$ as $n$ goes to infinity and the Zig-Zag process tries to find its way towards stationarity.
 The denominator in \eqref{eq:limiting_drift} is the damping factor that quantifies the loss in speed due to sub-sampling.
 For canonical Zig-Zag, \eqref{eq:can_drift} implies that the corresponding ODE has the optimal drift i.e. $+1$ or $-1$ depending on the relative location of $x_0$.
 For ZZ-SS and ZZ-CV in general, $\lambda_i(x, -\bs{1}_d) + \lambda_{i}(x, \bs{1}_d) \ge |\mathbb{E}_{Y \sim P}[S_i(x; Y)]|$.
 Although in some cases, ZZ-CV achieves optimal speed as illustrated in Section \ref{sec:examples}. \end{remark}

+Theorem \ref{thm:transient} establishes smooth approximation for the Zig-Zag trajectories until they enter $H^n$.
+This is not a limitation in approximation due to the Markov property; the fluid limits apply as soon as the process leaves $H^n$.
 The sets $H^n_i$ take different forms for different switching rates.
 For canonical Zig-Zag, each $H^n_i$ is the hypersurface $H^n_i = \{x \in \mathbb{R}^d: \sum_{j=1}^n s_i^j(x) = 0\}$.
 For ZZ-SS, each $H^n_i = \emptyset$ since the sum is always positive.
 For ZZ-CV with reference point $x^*_n$, the sets $H^n_i$ can be either as small as the empty sets in the ZZ-SS case e.g. if the reference point is not close to any of the conditional modes.